- Posted by Randy Hendriks

 - 0 Comments

 As spring officially kicks off, I’m excited to do some planting and growing in our backyard this year and spoke to a few experts over the weekend.
 There are several steps involved if I want to see my plants flourish in the months ahead.
-It reminded me of what it takes to nurture and grow a strong B2B lead generation strategy.
+It reminded me of what it takes to nurture and grow a strong B2B lead generation network strategy.
 In this blog I’ll outline some steps needed to develop and maintain a healthy B2B lead generation network.

 1. Know your Soil- Identify the Right Leads